Independent language learning

-You can attend groups and workshops and access free language learning material at the Language Zone.
+You can access free learning material and advice for independent language study at the Language Zone.

 We have a computer cluster for personal study and books, magazines, audio and video resources to help you learn a language.
 You can also access free Rosetta Stone software both on and off campus.
 Check what you can access on the library's online catalogue.

 Workshops and activities

 We have a range of workshops, language groups and advice drop-ins to help you study.
-You can find details of our events on our Minerva pages.
+You can find details of our events, such as Conversation Club, on our Minerva pages.